The holiday season is here! Who has time for Black Friday Shopping? You’ve been busy planning your trip to introduce your new baby to your family.

 You’ll want to make sure you baby or toddler has a dark and quiet spot to sleep.
 We recommend a SlumberPod, especially if you will be sharing a room.

 If the house is just too loud and a white noise machine doesn’t help drown out the sounds, then plan for a nap on the go while you get out for a walk.
+We also have these 10 must have baby travel items to help your baby sleep on vacation.

 Do a quick survey of your surroundings and baby proof as necessary